 With each passing year, the nature and culture of independent work is growing more complex and sophisticated.
-Today, nearly 42 million Americans work outside of traditional employment as independent contractors and consultants, statement-of-work-based laborers, and freelancers who provide services to corporations on a regular basis.
+Today, more than 41 million Americans work outside of traditional employment as independent contractors and consultants, statement-of-work-based laborers, and freelancers who provide services to corporations on a regular basis.

 Companies are increasingly relying on a particular sub-sector of the independent workforce—a growing group of highly-skilled independent professionals—as a key element in executing strategies and serving clients.
 MBO Partners’ Client of Choice research explores the key motivations and drivers of these independent professionals.

-1. Being Treated as Part of the Team
+1. Treat Independent Professionals as Part of the Team

 More than 90% of independent professionals say being treated as part of the team is a very important or important factor in deciding whom they work with.
 Just like traditional employees want a meaningful work environment where they are respected, trusted, and engaged by their coworkers, so do independents.